geerlingguy/airgradient-prometheus/README.md

 Please see the README file in the respective configuration folder for more information about how to set up your AirGradient sensor.

+## Contributing
+If you are adding a new library or bumping the version of an existing one, update the GitHub action [Arduino CI (`arduino.yaml`)](.github/workflows/arduino.yaml) accordingly.

 ## License

 MIT.